how to pin a kilt

 How to Pin a Kilt | Correct Placement, Etiquette, and Safety

-What a Kilt Pin Does (and Doesn’t)
+What a Kilt Pin Does (and Doesn’t Do)

 Step-by-Step: How to Pin a Kilt

-• 4 in (10 cm) up from the bottom hem
+About 4 inches (10 cm) up from the hem

-Choosing a Kilt Pin
+Choosing the Right Kilt Pin

 Common Mistakes to Avoid